kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 ## Preparation

-This is the material I've used (material name).
+This is the material I've used OSB.
 <img src="../../images/week08/preparation_01.jpg" alt="Render_01" width=100%/>

 The sheet should be maximum 2.0m, so we should cut it using the saw.